 There are many variations on this regional dish.
 They vary in flavor, ingredients and marinade.
 The main ingredients always include beans and vegetables.

-The natural flavors and oil from the vegetables, especially jalapeno, will shine through and complement instead of distract or become muted.
-Red wine vinegar is also lower in calories and is lighter… so you can eat more Cowboy Caviar Dip!
+Either way, the natural flavors and oil from the vegetables, especially jalapeno, will shine through and complement instead of distract or become muted.

 Leftovers are also great to have on hand.
 Serve over tacos, nachos, salad or make Southwestern Shrimp and Grits!